Requirements

 - The strong brine solution draws sugar and water out of the vegetable, which decreases the salt concentration.

-- It is crucial that the salt concentration does not fall below 12%, otherwise conditions do not allow for fermetnation.
+- The salt concentration must not fall below 12%.
+Otherwise, conditions do not allow for fermentation.
 To achieve this, extra salt is added periodically to the brine mixture.

 Pickles

-- The washed cucumbers are placed in large tanks and salt brine (15 to 20%) is added.
+- The washed cucumbers are placed in large tanks, and a salt brine (~15 to 20%) is added.

-- The cucumbers are submerged in the brine, ensuring that none float on the surface - this is essential to prevent spoilage.
+- The cucumbers are submerged in the brine, ensuring that no cucumbers float on the surface - this is essential to prevent spoilage.

-- The strong brine draws the sugar and water out of the cucumbers, which simultaneously reduces the salinity of the solution.
+- The strong brine draws the sugar and water out of the cucumbers, which reduces the solution's salinity.

-- In order to maintain a salt solution so that fermentation can take place, more salt has to be added to the brine solution.
+- In order to maintain a salt solution so fermentation occurs, more salt must be added to the brine solution.

 - If the concentration of salt falls below 12%, it will result in spoilage of the pickles through putrefaction and softening